secar600/secar-documents/source/extended_gas_target.rst

 .. figure:: Figures/Run_mode.PNG
    :width: 50 %

    The schematics of :code:`run` mode of operation.
+Image courtesy of Brandon Ewert.

 7. :code:`Purge` mode of operation: This mode of operation (see :numref:`Purge_mode`) is triggered by software control if any of the interlocks are reached, or by the operator if he/she clicks on the emergency stop button on the control page (|emergencystop|).
 The latter action is accessible from any mode of operation.
 In :code:`purge` mode of operation, if hydrogen is the fill gas, :code:`MF7` supplies a constant flow of dry nitrogen (with a rate of 1000 sccm preset by a needle valve upstream :code:`MF7`, see :numref:`MF7_needle`) to dilute the exhaust in case of an overpressure condition during the fill. :code:`MF6` is opened to a safe (for high vacuum pumps that are running) flow rate of 1000 sccm preset by another needle valve upstream :code:`MF6` and :code:`V21` (see :numref:`MF6_needle`) to purge the system with dry nitrogen from the lab supply of dry nitrogen.
 If the flow of dry nitrogen through :code:`MF6` or :code:`MF7` drops below 700 sccm due to a failure of the laboratory dry nitrogen supply, :code:`V15` opens automatically by the control software, and a dry nitrogen backup bottle kicks in to supply :math:`N_{2}` and to continue purging the system with dry nitrogen.
 The JENSA scroll pump pumps the mixture of gas out, and hydrogen-nitrogen mixture is directed into the exhaust and is further diluted.
 In this mode of operation, the control system opens :code:`V13` and :code:`V1`.
 Valves :code:`V2` and :code:`V12` remain open, while valves :code:`V3`, :code:`V6`, :code:`V7`, and :code:`V10` remain closed.